Total Miles Hiked

 The plan was to get food delivered and chill out at the Airbnb.
 There is no food delivery in Julian 😢.
 We had to walk to the brewery.
 There was beer, chili burgers, and fun times with other hikers.

 Two other hikers joined us for dinner and they only ordered small plates.
 They already had dinner and were still hungry so they went out for second dinner.
+I love that!

 We went back to the Airbnb.
 I talked to my significant other.
 I accidentally put my phone on speaker right when he said really loudly, “Are you guys naked right?”
 Everyone laughed loudly and looked at me awkwardly.
 I was so embarrassed.
 He said he knows that we all only have one set of clothing.
-I can’t stop laughing about it.
+I couldn’t stop laughing about it.

 I slipped into my wonderful real bed with the softest sheets ever.
 It’s the good life when in town!